 Adorning the walls are pictures of the king with foreign dignitaries including British Prime Minister Winston Churchill and U.S. President Franklin D. Roosevelt, along with the story of King Abdulaziz’s rise to power and his reign over a newly unified kingdom.

 Visitors can also browse exhibits on Saudi culture, including nomadic Bedouin life, traditional clothing (including a section on Hijazi bridal wear), and the country’s currency.

 Tayebat Museum is open from 8 a.m. to noon and 5 to 9 p.m. every day except Friday, when it is closed.
-Entrance to the museum is SAR80 (about US$21.32), and tour guides for groups can be arranged by calling ahead.
+The entrance to the museum is SAR80 (about US$21.32), and tour guides for groups can be arranged by calling ahead.
 (The in-house guides are more than happy to share their knowledge and passion for the museum’s exhibits in several different languages.)
-Evenings can be the best time to go to avoid crowds and for beautiful photo opportunities of well-lit models of Islamic architecture, including mosques, traditional wooden homes and even a colorfully illuminated minaret.
+Evenings can be the best time to go to avoid crowds and for beautiful photo opportunities of well-lit models of Islamic architecture, including mosques, traditional wooden homes, and even a colorfully illuminated minaret.

 Еxplore more of Jeddah’s art and architecture here.